Gozargah/Marzban-examples/single-port-proxy/README.md

 ## Description
 By default, application runs on port 8880 and proxies on port 8443.

-You can change them from `docker-compose.yml` ( OPTIONAL: also `xray_config.json` if you wish ).
+To change the port, you have to edit it from `docker-compose.yml` and `xray_config.json`.

-Configured protocols on port 443:
+Configured protocols on port 8443:
 - Trojan-TCP
 - Trojan-Websocket
 - VLESS-TCP